 The Cleveland Review of Books, founded in 2018, was launched in order to fill a perceived critical gap in the city and Midwest at large.
-On the most basic level, we publish book reviews of contemporary literature and engaging non-fiction that put the books’ themes and ideas into conversation with larger artistic, cultural, or political issues.
+CRB, at its most basic level, is a regionally-focused online journal (with a print magazine supplement) of literary, cultural, and arts criticism.

-Our contention is that we can help foster a critical attitude toward culture amongst our Midwestern readership, while harboring a discussion that is worth the attention of a national readership.
-But perhaps most importantly, we aim to cultivate community through reading, thinking, and writing.
+Our contention is that, through publishing, events, conversation, and shared experiences in the world and online, we can help foster a critical attitude toward culture amongst our Midwestern readership while harboring a discussion that is worth the attention of a national readership.
+Most importantly, we aim to cultivate community through reading, reflection, aesthetic contemplation, thinking, understanding, awe, and writing.